TransformationToolContest/ttc2018liveContest/README.md

 Instructions for running the benchmark starting with a fresh Ubuntu 20.04 VM.

-### Configuration
+### Initialize server

-In case of Amazon EC2, create a file system and mount it.
+In case of cloud virtual machines (e.g. Amazon EC2, Azure), first create a file system and mount it.
 Example, assuming the `/dev/nvme1n1` device mounting to `/mnt/data`:

 ```bash
 sudo mkfs.ext4 /dev/nvme1n1
 sudo mount /dev/nvme1n1 /mnt/data
 ```

+### Docker

+On Ubuntu 20.04, the Docker version installed from `apt` is sufficient.
+If you wish to install the latest Docker, follow [the official installation instructions](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

 Install Docker with `apt`: